 Doctors and other healthcare providers commit their professional lives to helping others.
-Everyone wants to trust and rely on these professionals, but they too are human and can make mistakes.
+Everyone wants to trust and rely on these professionals, but they, too, are human and can make mistakes.
 The costs of these mistakes can be grave.
-According to U.S. News and World Report roughly ten percent of all U.S. deaths are a result of medical malpractice.
+According to U.S. News and World Report roughly 10 percent of all U.S. deaths are a result of medical malpractice.
 Unfortunately, the leading four states where medical malpractice cases occur is California, Texas, New York and Florida.
-Not all personal injury lawyers are medical malpractice lawyers, but a Keller, Melchiorre & Walsh we handle all personal injury cases including medical malpractice injuries.
+Not all personal injury lawyers are medical malpractice lawyers, but at Keller, Melchiorre & Walsh we handle all personal injury cases including medical malpractice injuries.

 Can you sue your doctor for medical malpractice?

-Yes, if they failed to use reasonable care in their treatment of you which injures you.
+Yes, if they failed to use reasonable care in their treatment of you, which injured you.
 Reasonable care is the level of care, skill and treatment, which in light of the surrounding circumstances, is recognized as acceptable and appropriate by similar and reasonable careful providers.

 When determining whether the doctor breached the standard of care, we consult with other medical doctors in the same field.
 If the expert believes the doctor committed negligence, then they sign an affidavit.
 We use this along with your medical records as the basis of filing a lawsuit.